Ergodic properties of randomly coloured point sets: Introduction

 Delone sets are subsets of Euclidean space which are uniformly discrete and relatively dense.
 In the natural sciences, they are used to model pieces of matter.
 Over the last years, geometric and spectral properties of Delone sets have been studied by many authors, using methods from topological dynamical systems, see e.g.~\cite{RaWo92, Hof93, Hof95, So97, BeHeZ, LeMo02, LaPl03, LeSt03, KlLe03, LeSt05, LeS08}.
 Here, the dynamical system arises from the closure of the translation orbit of the given Delone set with respect to a suitable topology.
 This approach is particularly useful if the dynamical system is uniquely ergodic, since the uniform ergodic theorem can then be used to infer properties of the given Delone set one has started with.
 For a Delone set of finite local complexity, a geometric characterisation of unique ergodicity in terms of uniform pattern frequencies appears in \cite{LeMo02}.
 If the Delone set is not periodic, then such a characterisation cannot be achieved with a discrete periodic subgroup of the Euclidean group as the group acting on the dynamical system.
 Therefore one has to rely upon an ergodic theorem for the action of a more general group than the multi-dimensional integers.

 This approach has been generalised considerably in recent years.
-As base space, Euclidean space has been replaced by a $\sigma$-compact, locally compact Abelian group, which admits a suitable averaging sequence, and on which the same group acts by translations \cite{Sch00}.
+Euclidean space has been replaced by a $\sigma$-compact, locally compact Abelian group, which admits a suitable averaging sequence, and on which the same group acts by translations \cite{Sch00}.
 Within that setup, the important subclass of repetitive regular model sets, see e.g.~\cite{Mo00}, which have a pure point diffraction spectrum such as periodic point sets, could be characterised by certain properties of the underlying dynamical system including strict ergodicity and pure point dynamical spectrum \cite{BLM07}.
 More generally, dynamical systems of translation bounded Borel measures \cite{BaLe04, LeRi07} on such spaces have been considered.
 Discrete subsets of a general locally compact topological space have been studied in \cite{Yok05} via group actions of a locally compact group, focussing on finite local complexity and on repetitivity.

 As we are interested in discrete geometry, our setup will be formulated in terms of uniformly discrete sets.
-We will use a locally compact, second-countable space as base space.
+We will use a locally compact, second-countable space as our basic space of points, which we will simply refer to as the point space.
 By choosing a metric, this allows us to define a notion of uniform discreteness.
-Local compactness of the base space ensures sufficient structure for the space of uniformly discrete point sets.
+Local compactness of the point space ensures sufficient structure for the space of uniformly discrete point sets.
 The \emph{first main goal} of this paper is to establish geometric criteria for (unique) ergodicity of the dynamical system associated to a collection of uniformly discrete point sets in terms of pattern frequencies.
 To do so, we rely on properness of the group action.
-In addition, we will measure the ``size'' of a subset of the base space in terms of the Haar measure on the group, which is pushed forward by the group action and a reference point in the base space.
+In addition, we will measure the ``size'' of a subset of the point space in terms of the Haar measure on the group, which is pushed forward by the group action and a reference point in the point space.
 We require that size to be the same for group-equivalent reference points.
 This is ensured for unimodular groups.
 Thus our setup comprises non-Abelian groups such as the Euclidean group.
 In particular, this accommodates the pinwheel tilings of the plane \cite{Rad94, Rad95, Rad97} and their relatives \cite{Fre08}.
 Apart from \cite{Yok05}, it seems that non-Abelian groups have not been treated in our general context so far.